 Expansion Slots:

-For expansion, the R340 is equipped with two PCIe Gen3 slots, allowing users to add additional hardware components such as RAID controllers, network adapters, or GPU accelerators to enhance server capabilities.
-The PCIe slots provide flexibility for future expansion and customization, ensuring that the server can adapt to evolving business needs.
+To extend its functional range further, the R340 has two PCIe Gen3 slots through which users can install extra hardware components like RAID controllers, network adapters, or GPU processors that will enhance server capabilities.
+The PCIe slots guarantee user flexibility for future expansion and customization thereby securing the server’s adaptation to changing business needs.

 Performance and Workload Considerations